A Day With The Dinosaurs at the ND Heritage Museum

 Inspiration Gallery: Yesterday and Today

 This particular gallery section is one of my favorites.
 During my childhood, my folks shared their stories about rough times growing up having to walk miles in the winter snow to get to school.
 The museum clearly illustrates how tough life was back then.
 But it also demonstrates how folks entertained themselves as well.
 I really enjoy this old-time section that simulates an old-time soda shop.

 In addition to the soda shop, you will also enjoy exploring all the static and rotating exhibits and displays throughout the year.
 The museum has various events occurring during each month as well, you can see all the events happening on the calendar:

 This particular gallery is brought to you by the Historical Society Staff, and is open until 2020.
 You will learn about the vast history of horse domestication and culture, artifacts once belonging to Sitting Bull and Madam de Mores (Medora) and much more.

 Our world today has so many luxuries and conveniences, I always take time to appreciate my own blessings.
 I find myself thinking what life must have been like millions of years ago.
 It is amazing to think about those massive creatures roaming the earth.

-The North Dakota Heritage Museum allows you to see history as it was and get a small peek into life on earth from hundreds to millions of years ago.
+The North Dakota Heritage Museum allows you to see history as it was and get a small peek into a day with dinosaurs in ND from hundreds to millions of years ago.
 According to Wikipedia.com, the museum in 2008 was named the Smithsonian of the Plains.
 I highly recommend on your next trip to North Dakota, that you add this museum to your itinerary!